galopago/misistemote/RAK11300_83x58mm/README.md

 ## Front

-All of the pins of the module are routed to pcb pads, also, space for 2 AA size battery holder .
+All of the pins of the module are routed to pcb pads, also, space for 2 AA size battery holder.
+There are also some traces for breadboarding

 ![FRONT](assets/img/front.jpg)

-Image sensor sees through the transparent enclosure
+Module soldered on the back

 ![MODULE](assets/img/module.jpg)

-Female headers used to raise the image sensor as close to the case as possible.
-There is now some free space for additional electronics.
+Female headers used for debuging or adding a "hat" card with additional electronics.

 ![MODULE](assets/img/space.jpg)